 |Multiple Employees||Yes||5500 or 5500-SF|

 |Individual 401(k)||N/A||Yes, if combined plan assets are greater than $250,000||5500-EZ or 5500-SF|

 |ERISA 403(b)||Multiple Employees||Yes||5500 or 5500-SF|

-- Form 5500-EZ or Form 5500-SF is generally required for all one-participant plans, including plans with owners, business partners, and spouses.
+- Form 5500-EZ is generally required for all one-participant plans, including plans with owners, business partners, and spouses.
 Eligible one-participant plans may file Form 5500-SF electronically in place of a paper Form 5500-EZ.